Bayesian Multivariate Sparse Functional Principal Components Analysis: Methods

 Dynamic prediction can be conducted by refitting the model repeatedly with updated data for the subject of interest.
 This is easy to implement, but is more computationally expensive.
 A faster alternative is to fit the model to the available data and make the assumption that the new subject's data does not substantially influence the $\boldsymbol{\Psi}$/$\mathbf{w}_\mu$ posterior distributions.
-With this assumption, the conditional posterior distribution of the new subject's scores, given their data and the other parameters, is a multivariate normal with mean and variance given in Remark~\ref{Thm:Scores}.
+Under this assumption, the posterior distribution of the new subject's scores, conditional upon their data and the population parameters, is a multivariate normal with mean and variance given in Result~\ref{Thm:Scores}.
+This conditional posterior, along with those for all other sampled model parameters, is derived in Supplement Section~\ref{supp:posteriors}.